Dragonheart: Creative direction

 Also removed were scenes showing the developing love story between Bowen and Kara, which the final film only alludes to without proper resolution.
 For example, Kara and Bowen declare their love for each other, during which Bowen asks Kara for her "lady's favor".
 Kara reveals Einon raped her and therefore has nothing to give Bowen, so Bowen kneels and gives her a chaste kiss on the hand.
 Cohen reportedly removed the scene because he felt Kara should be more of an action-oriented character swinging axes around and didn't believe she would make "sappy speeches".
-However, according to Pogue, Cohen cut the scene because he couldn't get the desired performance, which involved having Kara and Bowen in an intimate embrace instead of the hand kiss, and conflicted with Dina Meyer.
+Pogue however said that Cohen cut the scene because he couldn't get the desired performance, which involved having Kara and Bowen in an intimate embrace instead of the hand kiss, and conflicted with Dina Meyer.
 This issue also made Cohen cut a scene with the peasant army gifting Bowen a suit of armor they make for him, overwhelming Bowen with emotion, which Pogue considered Dennis Quaid's best scene.
 Then Cohen's desire to showcase Draco as the film's main attraction caused the deletion of vital "connective tissue" scenes, making the film feel inconsistent and rushed.
 Pogue also said the film suffered because Universal aimed to turn Dragonheart into a kids' movie as the dark and weighty elements were either removed or dumbed down.
 As Johnson said: "They messed with the script and started adding things like, 'Ready or not here I come!
 It's Draco!'
 I mean, we never had that stuff in our script!
 All this cheesy crap that just juvenilized the picture".

 Another change Cohen made to the script that was a bone of contention to Pogue was the lack of logic in adding the pigs to the swamp village scene.
 In Johnson's words: